-Birth injuries and medical malpractice occur when a physician acts negligently and fails to uphold the standard quality of medical care that’s require by medical professionals.
-When doctor negligence happens, it can lead to several injuries either during pregnancy, or during and shortly after childbirth.
-Common reasons for doctor negligence include:
+Birth injuries and medical malpractice occur when a physician acts negligently and fails to uphold the standard quality of medical care that’s required of medical professionals.
+A negligent doctor and birth injuries can lead to injuries during pregnancy, during labor and delivery, or shortly after childbirth.
+The consequences are nothing short of tragic.

 - Failure to inform parents of an infant’s abnormality, resulting in wrongful birth

-Negligent doctors can make an array of mistakes that lead to injuries to both mother and baby.
+Negligent doctors can make mistakes that lead to injuries to the mother and baby.
 In some instances, the injuries are minor and the baby and mother will go on to heal.
 However, in other cases, the injuries are so severe that they result in a lifetime of medical and cognitive problems.

-- Failing to properly detect and treat fetal distress
+- Failing to properly detect and address fetal distress

-- Failing to schedule and perform and emergency cesarean section (C-section)
+- Failing to perform an emergency Cesarean section (C-section)

-- Failing to monitor and control oxygen intake.
+- Failing to monitor and control oxygen intake (oxygen deprivation)

 The most common reasons for maternal injuries include: